Preventing problems with MongoDB Atlas and Cloud Manager! A summary of troubleshooting examples and preventative measures.

 • Host has index suggestions

-For MongoDB Cloud Manager
+In the case of MongoDB Cloud Manager

-• Version-related
+• Version-dependent

 • Monitoring does not have the latest version